What Are the 7 Phases of SDLC (Answered)

 From breaking ground with a precise requirements analysis to steering through the choppy waters of coding and testing, to eventually docking at the final port of maintenance and support.

 Sail with me; let’s decipher this cryptic map together.
-We’ll delve deep into each phase, ensuring no stone is left unturned, no bug unnoticed.
+We’ll go into deep into each phase, ensuring no stone is left unturned, no bug unnoticed.

 You’ll disembark armed with knowledge, ready to take on any software development challenge that dares to cross your path.
 This isn’t just a cruise; this is the voyage of shrewd development—distinct, strategic, and indispensable.